wallee-payment/android-till-sdk/Wallee Payment App Integration Changes for 3rd Party Developers.md

    - This simplifies integration, allows Wallee to determine the appropriate mode.

 ### Migration Notes:
-- **Existing Behavior Support:** The current behavior involving `TillMode`, `PrimaryApplication`, and kiosk mode will continue to be supported temporarily during the transition phase to avoid disruptions.
+- **Existing Behavior Support:** The current behavior involving `TillMode` will continue to be supported temporarily during the transition phase to avoid disruptions.
 A timeline for complete deprecation will be provided.
 - **Recommended Actions for Developers:**
   - Update your configuration to use the `StartupApplication` parameter in the Terminal Software Manager.
   - Migrate away from using `PrimaryApplication` and kiosk mode settings.